act-rules/act-rules.github.io/_rules/line-height-not-important-78fd32.md

 ## Assumptions

 - There is no mechanism available on the page to adjust [line-height][].
-If there is such a mechanism, failing this rule might not mean [success criterion 1.4.12 Text spacing](https://www.w3.org/TR/WCAG21/#text-spacing) is not satisfied.
+If there is such a mechanism, failing this rule might not mean [Success Criterion 1.4.12 Text spacing][sc1412] is not satisfied.

 - This rule assumes that when the [computed][] value of the [line-height][] property is `normal`, user agents chose a [used][] value below 1.5.
 [CSS recommendation][line-height normal] is to have a [used][] value between 1.0 and 1.2, thus too small to satisfy [Success Criterion 1.4.12 Text spacing][sc1412].